NREL/hive/README.md

 - [immutables](https://github.com/MagicStack/immutables)
 - [networkx](https://github.com/networkx/networkx)

+Uber H3 depends on an installation of [cmake](https://pypi.org/project/cmake/).
+See [this link](https://github.com/uber/h3-py#installing-on-windows) for windows installation instructions.

 While HIVE is also dependent on the following libraries, there are plans to remove them.
 Numpy is being used to interpolate tabular data.
 Osmnx is being used to interact with open street maps.